Deepshift/DeepCreamPy/README.md

 - Generate multiple variations of decensors from the same image

 ## Limitations
-The decensorship is for color hentai images that have minor to moderate censorship of the penis or vagina.
-If a vagina or penis is completely censored out, decensoring will be ineffective.
+The decensorship is for color hentai images that have minor to moderate censorship of the human reproductive organs.
+If an organ is completely censored out, decensoring will be ineffective.

 It does NOT work with:
 - Hentai with screentones (e.g. printed hentai)
-- Real life porn
+- Real life pornographic material
 - Censorship of nipples
-- Censorship of anus
+- Censorship of lower orifice of the alimentary canal
 - Animated gifs/videos

 ## Table of Contents